pichim/PES_Board/docs/markdown/build_mbed_linux.md

 - `CMake Tools` by Microsoft
 - `Makefile Tools` by Microsoft

-## Activate the Conda environment in VSCode
+## Activate the Conda environment in VS Code

-You have to open the folder of the Mbed project in VSCode.
+You have to open the folder of the Mbed project in VS Code.

-Press Cntrl+Shift+P and type `Python: Select Interpreter` and select the `mbed-env` environment.
+Press Ctrl+Shift+P and type `Python: Select Interpreter` and select the `mbed-env` environment.

 ## Set up the Mbed Tools